qwerinope/myPyScripts/massFileConverter/README.md

 # Successfully converted "1992/14 1991 (Bonus).flac" into "1992/14 1991 (Bonus).mp3".
 ```

-In this example I change all flac music files from the album [1992 by CMD094](https://cmd094music.bandcamp.com/album/1992) into 320k bitrate mp3s.
+In this example I change all flac music files from the album ['1992' by 'CMD094'](https://cmd094music.bandcamp.com/album/1992) into 320k bitrate mp3s.

+When converting mp3 files, it will force the bitrate to a constant 320kbit, the maximum quality for mp3s.